 CKL-SLAM can be easily modified for other estimation problems including dead reckoning, localization (CKL-Loc), and mapping.
 We would make similar adjustments to the cost as described in Section~\ref{sec:ukl-slam-vars} for UKL-SLAM, and also analogous adjustments to the constraints.
 For all of these problems, the matrix sparsity structures are preserved, and we can still use the nullspace method to efficiently solve the SQP.

-Note that in the presence of nonlinear constraints, dead reckoning, mapping, localization, and SLAM are all nonlinear optimization problems, and good initial points are often required to avoid convergence to local minima.
+In the presence of nonlinear constraints, the problems of dead reckoning, mapping, localization, and SLAM are all nonlinear optimization problems, and good initial points are often required to avoid convergence to local minima.
 For dead reckoning, mapping, and localization, we acquire an initial point by dropping the constraints (i.e., the UKL solution).
 For SLAM, we initialize the robot trajectory by dead reckoning, then initialize the landmarks by mapping from the dead-reckoned trajectory.